Department of Political Science Guidelines for MA Students

 Thesis or Research Essay

-19. Students choosing the thesis or research essay options will select a supervisor, preferably by April of the first year.
+16. Students choosing the thesis or research essay options will select a supervisor, preferably by April of the first year.
 The Graduate Supervisor is available for consultation on this selection if needed.
+The MA supervisor should be a full-time or cross appointed faculty member in the Department of Political Science.
+Requests for exceptions must be made in writing to the Graduate Supervisor.
 As soon as this selection has been made, the student must inform the Graduate Administrator so that the faculty member’s name can be entered into the Departmental records.

 - August 31st for those students doing their job search in the fall term for a first work term in winter;